 28th Annual Southern Festival of Books @ War Memorial Auditorium - October 13-15

 The Southern Festival of Books is one of the first book festivals of its kind, a true celebration of the written word, which has inspired hundreds of similar book festivals throughout the country.

 International Black Film Festival @ Sheraton Grand Nashville Downtown - October 5-8

 View films from skilled filmmakers, actors, composers, screenwriters, and more.

-Nashville Jewish Film Festival @ Throughout Nashville October 19-November 12
+Nashville Jewish Film Festival @ Throughout Nashville October 17-November 11

 The Nashville Jewish Film Festival (NJFF) is a program of the Gordon Jewish Community Center (GJCC).
-In 2016 the Nashville Jewish Film Festival will celebrate its 16th year of bringing educational, entertaining and thought-provoking Jewish-themed films throughout Nashville, Tennessee.
+In 2017 the Nashville Jewish Film Festival will celebrate its 17th year of bringing educational, entertaining, and thought-provoking Jewish-themed films throughout Nashville, Tennessee.

-Halloween Movie Night Phantom of the Opera @ Schermerhorn Symphony Center - October 31
+Halloween Movie Night: Nosferatu @ Schermerhorn Symphony Center - October 31

-Listen to music performed by the Nashville Symphony while you watch the silent film Phantom of the Opera.
+Listen to music performed by the Nashville Symphony while you watch the 1922 vampire classic.

 Visit artobernashville.com for more events happening during Artober in Nashville.